iLongRanger/gleamProCleaning/RESUME.md

 ## What Is NOT Done Yet

-- Restaurant page is still a placeholder (needs real sales content)
 - Office and Community pages are placeholders
 - No testimonials / proof section yet
 - No SEO optimization yet